 Call of Duty WW2’s season pass will contain 4 DLC packs set to include new multiplayer maps, nazi zombie chapter and all-new War Missions.
 To access Carentan at launch you’ll need to have purchased the season pass, although this exclusivity may be temporary.

 Activision and Sledgehammer Games have released the debut trailer for Nazi Zombies at San Diego Comic Con.
 It’s exactly what you’d expect, the Third Reich has created what they believe to be the “perfect soldiers” in the form of bloodthirsty, flesh-eating zombies.
 It’s dark, violent and a little bit spooky.
 Check out the trailer below:

-Call of Duty WW2 gameplay – multiplayer hands-on by Michael Passingham
+Call of Duty WW2 gameplay – Multiplayer beta preview by Simon Miller

 Sign up for the newsletter

 Get news, competitions and special offers direct to your inbox

 That doesn’t mean we can’t try to decipher what we’ll get from a brand-new Call Of Duty this year, though, and currently I’d say feelings are mixed.
 What will hit a longterm fan in the face straight away is that WW2 feels stripped back simply because of the setting.
 You can’t have soldiers running on walls or using jetpacks when you’re rooted in the 1940s, so it’s a gameplay mechanic that’s had to be deliberately left out.
 Doing otherwise wouldn’t make any sense.

 The result of that, however, is that you could argue there are elements missing here or that it lacks what’s needed.
 The alternative way to see it is Sledgehammer’s 2017 offering just has more potential in terms of accessibility or inviting new players in.
 That’s certainly possible, too, because – as the developer told us constantly – WW2 is a return to ‘boots on the ground combat’, which in short translates to you using nothing more than your gun and wits.